nalinbhardwaj/shiit-coin/SETUP.md

   <img width="467" alt="Set Permissions" src="https://user-images.githubusercontent.com/6984346/134820271-594b4e58-ed57-4313-88bc-6abcc43924ba.png">
 </p>

 3. Edit cell B1 ("My Address") and paste in your **public** address.
 This is the address that will recieve rewards from blocks your client mines.
+You can generate a new public address (or see your old saved one) on our [frontend client](https://shiit-coin.vercel.app).

 4. Visit [Google Drive Homepage](https://drive.google.com/drive/u/0/priority), click "New" on top left, go to the "More" dropdown, and select "Google Apps Script".